 Issuing Required Reports.
 IBO publishes three annual reports required by the City Charter.
 Our Fiscal Outlook, issued prior to the upcoming fiscal year, provides an independent forecast of revenue and spending for the year ahead.
 IBO's Analysis of the Preliminary Budget offers a comprehensive review of the Mayor's proposals, and we follow up with an Analysis of the Executive Budget that highlights changes from the preliminary plan.

 Examining Issues of Interest.
-IBO regularly produces “fiscal briefs” on critical issues confronting the city.
-These informative publications have covered important topics such as city spending on schools, progress and prospects for completing the Mayor’s housing plan, the tax burden on city residents, financing sports stadiums, and the cost of recycling.
-Our “background papers” are generally geared to narrower interests and technical readers and include methodological details or provide overviews of specific city programs.
-IBO's Weblog provides short explanations and timely information on current fiscal issues.
+IBO regularly produces "fiscal briefs" on critical issues confronting the city.
+These informative publications have covered important topics such as city spending on schools, progress and prospects for completing the Mayor's housing plan, the tax burden on city residents, financing sports stadiums, and the cost of recycling.
+Our "background papers" are generally geared to narrower interests and technical readers and include methodological details or provide overviews of specific city programs.
+New York City by The Numbers provides short, visually based explanations and timely information on current fiscal issues.